hoangduytran/blender-manual/manual/animation/armatures/posing/editing/pose_library.rst

    and then an "open hand" pose for only the index finger and thumb.
    Double-clicking a pose will also apply it.

+Apply Pose Flipped
+   Will mirror the pose from left to right and vice versa.
+This makes it possible, for example, to apply a left-hand pose to the right hand, reducing the number of poses you have to put into the library.
+This can of course also be applied for asymmetrical facial expressions that depend on the camera angle.
+While blending (see below), keep :kbd:`Ctrl` pressed to blend the flipped pose.

-.. _bpy.ops.poselib.blend_pose_asset:
+. _bpy.ops.poselib.blend_pose_asset:

 Blend Pose
    Allows you to gradually blend a pose from the library into the character's pose.
    Click the button, then move the mouse left/right to determine the desired blend.
+   A pose asset can be "subtracted" while blending.
+Drag to the right to blend as usual, drag to the left to subtract the pose.
-   While blending, you can use the Tab key to toggle between the original and the blended pose.
+   While blending, you can use :kbd:`Tab` to toggle between the original and the blended pose.
-   As usual in Blender, left-click or press Enter to confirm; right-click or press Escape to cancel the operator.
+   As usual in Blender, :kbd:`LMB` or press :kbd:`Enter` to confirm; :kbd:`RMB` or press :kbd:`Esc` to cancel the operator.
+   Blending can also exaggerate a pose, by pressing :kbd:`E` (for Extrapolate) and applying a pose for more than 100%.

 .. _bpy.ops.poselib.pose_asset_select_bones: